apache/nuttx/README.txt

 directory might be formed from your first and last names like: "/home/First Last".
 That will cause strange errors when the make system tries to build.

+[Actually, that is probably not to difficult to fix.
+Some Makefiles probably just need some pathes within double quotes]

 CONFIGURING NUTTX
 ^^^^^^^^^^^^^^^^^